-Parents/carers must always be informed, but students may choose to tell their parents/carers themselves, so where possible and appropriate, support is given to the student to undertake this.
+Parents/carers should be informed (where appropriate), but students may choose to tell their parents/carers themselves, so where possible and appropriate, support is given to the student to undertake this.

 If a pupil gives us reason to believe that they are at risk of harm from their parents/carers/siblings, it may be deemed by the DSL/DDSL that parents/carers should not be informed.
-Concerns of this nature would be reported straight away to Customer First via phone call, for immediate attention of the Suffolk County Safeguarding team to decide on next steps.
+Concerns of this nature would be acted on immediately, following the relevant Raedwald Trust Safeguarding and Child Protection policy. which could involve being reported straight away to Customer First

-12.Whole School Approach
+12. Whole School Approach